LOADING ...

 would come out of the water and they'd come after one

-FINALLYTHEMANWOULD jump over a big sand dune, roll
+FINALLYTHEMANWOULD jump over a big dune, roll over

-the side, the clam would come over the dune, in the
+the side, the clam would over the dune, fall in the

-hole and fourteen guys would come out and stab the
+and fourteen guys would come out there and stab the

-The other way was to weld two clams together. l
+The other way was to weld two together. l don't

 believe it.
 I'm losing it.
 Hey. can you do.
 Another